The Nye family came from western Germany. Andreas Neu immigrated to America in 1733.

 Scudder Hart, born Dec.
 20, 1875, died June 23, 1878.

 Effie Ellen, born March 31, 1881, died Nov.
 16, 1884.

 The 1900 Census indicates that Harriet had given birth to 12 children, but only 10 survived at the time.

 Michael was a farmer, teacher, surveyor and justice of the peace.
 He lived in Franklin Township, Beaver County, Pa.
 (4)

-While three of his brothers served in the Civil War, Michael does not appear to have served.
+While four of his brothers served in the Civil War, Michael does not appear to have served.
 However, his name was called in the draft in October 1862.
 The reason he did not serve is unknown but numerous exemptions were granted, ranging from the payment of $300 to having two brothers already in service.
 (5)